mzazon/awesome-cloud-projects/azure/elastic-web-applications-vm-scaling/elastic-web-applications-vm-scaling.md

 3. **Create Virtual Machine Scale Set**:

    Virtual Machine Scale Sets provide the elastic compute foundation for your web application, allowing automatic scaling based on demand.
-This configuration deploys Ubuntu VMs with nginx web server pre-installed, creating a horizontally scalable web tier.
+This configuration deploys Ubuntu 22.04 LTS VMs with nginx web server pre-installed, creating a horizontally scalable web tier.
 The scale set integrates with the Load Balancer backend pool and applies the network security group for proper traffic filtering.

    ```bash
    # Create cloud-init script for web server setup